 \section{Introduction}

-Modified Einstein's gravitational theories have been intensely studied over the last thirty years since they might uncover some cosmological problems such as the existence of dark matter and dark energy, the inflationary scenario in the early universe, and the accelerated expansion of our universe.
-Among the models, it is of interest to consider a model called nonminimal derivative coupling (NMDC) gravitational theory in four dimensions since it has been shown that this model provides an inflationary accelerated expansion model of our universe without introducing any scalar potential \cite{Amendola:1993uh}.
+Modified Einstein's gravitational theories have been intensely studied over the last thirty years since they might give a solution to some cosmological problems such as the dark matter and dark energy, the inflationary scenario in the early universe, and the accelerated expansion of our universe.
+Among the models, it is of interest to consider a model called non minimal derivative coupling (NMDC) gravitational theory in four dimensions since the model has been shown to provide an inflationary accelerated expansion universe without introducing any scalar potential \cite{Amendola:1993uh}.
 The action of the theory has the form \cite{Amendola:1993uh, Horndeski:1974wa}